d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ## Training

-Finally, we can build a encoder-decoder model with Transformer architecture.
+Finally, we can build an encoder-decoder model with the Transformer architecture.
 Similar to the seq2seq with attention model in :numref:`sec_seq2seq_attention`, we use the following hyperparameters: two Transformer blocks with both the embedding size and the block output size to be $32$.
 In addition, we use $4$ heads, and set the hidden size to be twice larger than the output size.

 ```{.python .input  n=19}